14 Best Employee Recognition Vendors (We’ve Tested Over 40)

 What is the best employee recognition software for small companies?

-Some of the best recognition platforms for small businesses include Nectar, Guusto, Motivosity, Matter, Bonusly, and Mo.
+Some of the best employee recognition programs for small companies include Nectar, Guusto, Motivosity, Matter, Bonusly, and Mo.
 For more information, check out our detailed reviews of these tools here.

 Is there any free employee recognition software?

-Yes, there are a few options out there!
-Motivosity offers free trials for all its paid plans, both Connecteam and Bonusly provide a free 14-day trial, while Guusto and Matter have basic editions that are free forever.
+Yes, though not common, there are a few free employee recognition tools out there.
+For example, Motivosity offers free trials for all its paid plans, both Connecteam and Bonusly provide a free 14-day trial, while Guusto and Matter have basic editions that are free forever.

 Bonus Tips on Making The Most of Your Employee Recognition Software